 Authentication

 You must authenticate your requests using a “Public Access Token” when using the SDK in your frontend application.
-To create a Public Access Token, you can use theauth.createPublicToken
+To create a Public Access Token, you can use theauth.createPublicToken function in your backend code:

-function or the auth.withAuth
+auth.configure function or the auth.withAuth function:

 Scopes